Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    in your package.
 Not all packages are open source even if they are publicly available.

-7. "LazyData:" field: For packages that include data, we recommend not including `LazyData: TRUE`.
+2.7 "LazyData:" field: For packages that include data, we recommend not including `LazyData: TRUE`.
 This rarely proves to be a good thing.
 In our experience it only slows down the loading of packages with large data.

-8. "Depends/Imports/Suggests/Enhances:" fields:
+2.8 "Depends/Imports/Suggests/Enhances:" fields:

-    * All packages must be available via [_Bioconductor_][BioC] or [CRAN][cran]; users and the automated build system have no way to install packages from other sources.
+    * All packages must be available via [_Bioconductor_][BioC] or [CRAN][cran]; the use of `Remotes` is not supported hence dependencies only available on e.g. github are not allowed.
     * Reuse, rather than re-implement or duplicate, well-tested functionality from other packages.
 Make use of appropriate existing packages (e.g., biomaRt, AnnotationDbi, Biostrings) and